Retreat Program Overview

 Women identifying practitioners from any and all backgrounds and meditation experience levels are welcome.
 The retreat will be held partially in Noble Silence - we will weave in and out of silence as we practice, build community, and deepen our practice both in silence and in connection with each other.
 There will also be opportunities to receive personalized support through small-group check ins with the teacher.
 Participants will also sign up for a work meditation AKA yogi job - these vary from food prep, to table clean up and so forth.
 This is our opportunity to both integrate our practice and to serve the community – our Sangha.

 There are a variety of sliding scale lodging options - more on that below.
-And starting with dinner on the 1st, we’ll be serving 3 vegetarian meals / day along with access to snacks, tea and coffee throughout each day.
-And during this spring retreat, the weather and temperatures can vary.
+And starting with dinner, we’ll enjoy 3 vegetarian meals / day along with access to snacks, tea and coffee throughout each day.
+During this spring retreat, the weather and temperatures can vary.
 Thus, we’ll provide participants with a packing list for your comfort and safety.

 The image below is an example of what our full retreat day schedule may look like.